ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * Target Variable - The variable of interest that requires data values to be imputed.
 * Target Record - A contributor's record in the target period.
-* Grouping - The variable used to group the data for the calculation of imputation links.
-Commonly known as the imputation class.
+* Imputation Class - The variable used to group the data for the calculation of imputation links.
 * Predictive Value - A value used as a predictor for a contributor's target variable.
 * Predictive Record - The record containing a contributor's predictive